Previous Tutorial: Spawn Production

 in the bucket to another large 5.0 µm filter bag

-Cut off the bag of broken-up colonized grain
+Cut off both bags of broken-up colonized grain

-(the bag that you previously broke up) directly below the filter-patch with a clean pair of scissors.
+(the bags that you previously broke up) directly below the filter-patch with a clean pair of scissors.

-Dump the broken-up grain bag into one of the new bags of MycoMix™
+Dump one of the broken-up grain bags into one of the bags of MycoMix™

-Seal the bag with the included mushroom bag clamp
+Seal the bags with the included mushroom bag clamps

-approximately two inches from the top of the bag.
+approximately two inches from the top of the bags.

-Mix the grain and substrate mixture by massaging the outside of the bag.
-It is very important to make sure that the mixture is mixed up thoroughly and that the grain is distributed evenly throughout the bag.
+Mix the grain and substrate mixtures by massaging the outside of each bag.
+It is very important to make sure that the mixtures are blended thoroughly and that the grain is distributed evenly throughout the bags.